networq/website/getting-started.md

 ```

 ### 3. Configure NewtorQ to use the package

-You may configure the `NETWORQ_GRAPH` variable in the `.env` file to any valid NetworQ package.
+The directory networq-web contains an environment file.
+Configure the `NETWORQ_GRAPH` variable in the `.env` file to apply any valid NetworQ package.

 * The environmental settings may be adjusted using the command prompt: